smartscripts-nl/dynamic-xray/README.md

 ### Updating to new versions

-When you clone new versions of DX, make sure you also update the patch file on your device.
+When you clone new versions of DX, make sure you also **⚠️ update the patch file** on your device.
 Otherwise, you might be confronted with crashes...

 ### Entering your own translations for the DX interface